 as surround channels, and a wireless SONOS SUB (or any wired powered sub connected to the Amp) for low-frequency effects.

 If your TV is equipped only with an optical output and not HDMI, SONOS sells an adapter you can use.

-If you have a large home theater, you can use both a SONOS SUB and a powered wired sub at the same time, and/or a second amp to power wired surrounds.
+If you have a large home theatre, you can use both a SONOS SUB and a powered wired sub at the same time, and/or a second amp to power wired surrounds.

-You won’t get a true center channel, but the Amp creates a convincing phantom center channel by blending the audio from the left and right front speakers.
+You won’t get a true centre channel, but the Amp creates a convincing phantom centre channel by blending the audio from the left and right front speakers.

-You certainly won't miss having a dedicated center channel in your favorite movie.
+You certainly won’t miss having a dedicated centre channel in your favourite movie.